TheL0w3R/hpwizard_docs/configuration/language-file.md

 ## Sorting Hat messages

 Messages used by the automatic sorting proccess, they can be located under the `sortinghat` entry, they'll be triggered when a Muggle walks to the Sorting Hat location, more information on the Sorting Hat tutorial.

+## Wands

+Found under the `wands` entry, here you can customize the colors and text used to display the wand information in the item itself (This doesn't apply to the wand's description, as you can customize it's colors by using color codes, more on that in the commands section).

+## Floo

+The entries to configure the floo system messages are under the `floo` entry, to customize the item used as "floo powder" head over to [the main config file](/configuration/#item-settings).

+## Spells

+You can find customization options for spells under the `spells` entry, as everything in this file, the entry names are self-explanatory.

+## Brooms

+Here, under the `brooms` entry, you can find everything related to translate messages thrown by the Brooms module.